Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Results

 \subsection{Comparison of DCNN performance}

-For every combination of material and voltage, two DCNNs with the same architecture are trained on data without scattering (Radon data) and with scattering (MC data), 10 instances each.
-As explained in the Methods section, averaging the segmentation accuracy of the DCNN on the test dataset does not lead to a good performance estimate due to high variance.
-For example, in the case of iron at 450~kV the network trained on Radon data has a segmentation accuracy of 43\% $\pm$ 40\% on the test dataset while the network trained on MC data achieves 44\% $\pm$ 40\%.
-High variance is observed for every dataset and makes direct comparison of the DCNNs impossible.
+For each combination of material and voltage, two DCNNs with the same architecture are trained on data without scattering (Radon data) and with scattering (MC data), 10 instances each.
+Averaging the segmentation accuracy of the DCNN on the test dataset does not lead to a good performance estimate due to the high variance.
+For example, in the case of iron at 450~kV, the network trained on Radon data has a segmentation accuracy of 43\% $\pm$ 40\% on the test dataset, while the network trained on MC data achieves 44\% $\pm$ 40\%.
+A high variance is observed for each dataset, making a direct comparison of the DCNNs impossible.

-For a detailed analysis of performance, POD curves are computed for both DCNNs for every combination of voltage and material.
+For a detailed analysis of the performance, POD curves are computed for both DCNNs for each voltage and material combination.
 Fig. \ref{comp_mat}a shows a pair of POD curves for PMMA at 90~kV with no difference in performance between the networks trained on Radon and MC data.
-The POD curve for the Radon data network lies inside the 95\% confidence interval of the MC POD curve which makes the difference between them statistically insignificant.
+The POD curve for the Radon data network lies within the 95\% confidence interval of the MC POD curve, making the difference between them statistically insignificant.
 The opposite case is shown for iron at 450~kV (Fig. \ref{comp_mat}c) where higher POD values for the network trained on Radon data lie below the confidence interval for the network trained on MC data (in particular, $s_{90}$).
-Hence, there is a statistically significant difference between training sets, and MC data lead to better performance.
+Hence, there is a statistically significant difference between the training sets, and MC data lead to better performance.
 Nevertheless, the difference between $s_{90}$ is only 5\% for iron at 450~kV and smaller for other datasets (e.g. for aluminum at 150~kV as shown in Fig. \ref{comp_mat}b).
-Furthermore, for defects larger than $s_{90}$, the mean segmentation accuracy is 82\%$\pm$16\% for the network trained on MC data and 82\%$\pm$18\% for the network trained on Radon data.
-Even though the variance is smaller than for the whole dataset, the performance of the two networks is still effectively the same.
+Furthermore, for defects larger than $s_{90}$, the average segmentation accuracy is 82\%$\pm$16\% for the network trained on MC data and 82\%$\pm$18\% for the network trained on Radon data.
+Although the variance is smaller than for the whole dataset, the performance of the two networks is still effectively the same.